-- problems that my student was unable to solve and send Use the interactive homework assignments to review feedback to the teacher in the space provided. - Attend or download online the monthly math seminars with my child to learn what is being taught in class. - Review the math packet to work with my student on solving real-world problems
+- that my student was unable to solve and send feedback to the Use the interactive homework assignments to review teacher in the space provided. - Attend or download online the monthly math seminars with my child to learn what is being taught in class. - Review the math packet to work with my student on solving real-world problems - Visit the school web site and other recommended web sites with my student to learn new math and science facts and problems with my student.